Smoking Meat

 Cooking pot

-Traditionally smoked meats come almost always from cured parts of pork.
-The most popular large cuts used for smoking are ham, bacon, butt, loin, back fat and smaller parts such as hocks and jowls.
+Traditionally smoked meats almost always come from cured parts of pork.
+The most popular large cuts used for smoking are ham, bacon, butt, loin, back fat, and smaller parts such as hocks and jowls.
 Ribs are normally barbecued.
-Due to their large size those popular cuts require longer curing times although those times can be somewhat shortened when needle pumping precedes the common wet curing method.
-Hams can be dry or wet cured, butts and loins are normally wet cured and bacon and back fat are commonly dry cured.
-Trimmings end up for making sausages.
+Due to their large size, those popular cuts require longer curing times, although those times can be somewhat shortened when needle pumping precedes the common wet curing method.
+Hams can be dry or wet cured, butts and loins are normally wet cured, and bacon and back fat are commonly dry cured.
+Trimmings end up making sausages.

 Smoking Without Nitrates

 For those who smoke meats without cures, it will be advisable to smoke them at temperatures well above the danger zone (>160° F, 72° C).
 Such a product will not be pink but will exhibit a typical grayish color of cooked meat.
-Adding cure to meats that will be smoked brings many benefits (explained later), one of them is preventing the danger of contracting food poisoning, known as botulism.
-Barbecued meats are smoked at much higher temperatures which eliminates the danger of Clostridium botulinum producing toxins.
+Adding a nitrate cure brings many benefits, one of them being the prevention of food poisoning, known as botulism.
+Barbecued meats are smoked at much higher temperatures, which eliminates the danger of Clostridium botulinum producing toxins.

 Smoking Temperatures

 Smoking temperature is one of the most important factors in deciding quality.
 There is no steadfast rule that dictates exact temperature ranges for different types of smoking.
-A few degrees one way or the other should not create any problem as long as the hot smoking upper temperature limit is not crossed.
-Crossing this limit will significantly affect the look and the taste of the product.
+A few degrees one way or the other should not create a problem as long as the hot smoking upper-temperature limit is not crossed.
+Crossing this limit will significantly affect the look and taste of the product.
 When smoking, the inside temperature of the smoker cannot exceed 170° F (78° C) for any extended time.
 At this temperature, fat starts to melt quickly.
-Once it melts, the sausage inside will be a mass of bread crumbs, have a greasy outside, will lose its shine, and will have an inferior taste.
+Once it melts, the sausage inside will be a mass of bread crumbs, have a greasy outside, lose its shine, and have an inferior taste.
 If the internal temperature of the sausage was too high during smoking or cooking, your sausage:

 • Is greasy on the outside.